ehedges03/Game_Of_Life/README.md

 # Game-Of-Life
-Creation of Conway's Game Of Life in the browser.
+Creation of Conway's Game Of Life.